 The pros are the same with this one as with the 200-500 except that you lose the 400-500 range.
 But you gain in greater focal length flexibility and not having to use a tripod, even for keeper shots at slow shutter speeds.
 The 200-500 can do that, too, but your arm gets tired pretty quickly with that one.
 Not with this one.
 Image quality all the way out is just as good as with the 200-500 I tested.
 It's just 400mm versus 500mm.

 But there is a price to pay.
-The 80-400 does NOT work with Kenko teleconverters, even the otherwise great Teleplus Pro DGX 300 1.4x, which works fairly well with the 200-500 I rented and very well with every one of my Nikon lenses...but not with this one.
-I don't know why.
-It must be fundamental design incompatibility.
-You can't even manually focus this lens with the 1.4x TC, let alone autofocus.
-It simply doesn't happen.
-All that grinding and groaning, searching for focus, can't be good for the lens.
+The 80-400 does NOT work with Kenko teleconverters, even the otherwise great Teleplus Pro DGX 300 1.4x, which works fairly well with the 200-500 I rented and very well with every one of my own Nikon lenses...but not with this one.
+I don't know why this lens is designed not to mount on the Kenko TC, but it doesn't.

 Here's another con, perhaps minor: The 80-400 is a complex lens, and there's a definite learning curve involved.
 It's not the five switches; just set them and forget them.
 Mostly it's how to hold the lens, set exposure - I do everything stick-shift, including spot focus - frame the image and shoot smoothly.
 It took me awhile to master it.
 Unless you have plenty of experience with super zooms, it's going to take practice and persistence to find your comfort zone with this lens.
 Focus is super critical, especially at 400mm, due to total lack of depth of field, even at f/8.